Configuring Sticky Sessions for Your Load Balancers

 • LoadBalancerName: The name of the load balancer for which you want to create a policy.

-• PolicyName: The name of the policy.
-This name must be unique and consist of alphanumeric characters and dashes (-).
+• PolicyName: The unique name of the policy, with a maximum length of 32 alphanumeric characters and dashes (-).

 • PolicyType: The type of stickiness policy you want to create: app or load_balancer.